 Instructors are required to report a grade for all students whose names appear on the class list.
-Faculty grade their students using the following conventional symbols: A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F. For any MLS or DLS course to count toward the degree requirement, they must be taken for a grade.
-There is no Pass/Fail or Satisfactory/ Unsatisfactory option.
+Faculty grade their students using the following conventional symbols: A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F. For any course to count toward the degree requirement, they must be taken for a grade.
+There is no Pass/Fail or Satisfactory/ Unsatisfactory option with the exception of the MLSC 699 Capstone Seminar course.
 According to policies listed in the Rice General Announcements: